Corn dolly

-Corn dollies or corn mothers are a form of straw work made as part of harvest customs of Europe before mechanization.
+Corn dollies or corn mothers are a form of straw work made as part of harvest customs of Europe before mechanisation.

-Before Christianisation, in traditional pagan European culture it was believed that the spirit of the corn (in American English, "corn" would be "grain") lived amongst the crop, and that the harvest made it effectively homeless.
+Scholars of the 18th and 19th centuries theorized that before Christianisation, in traditional pagan European culture it was believed that the spirit of the corn (in American English, "corn" would be "grain") lived amongst the crop, and that the harvest made it effectively homeless.
 James Frazer devotes chapters in The Golden Bough to "Corn-Mother and Corn-Maiden in Northern Europe" (chs.
 45–48) and adduces European folkloric examples collected in great abundance by the folklorist Wilhelm Mannhardt.
 Among the customs attached to the last sheaf of the harvest were hollow shapes fashioned from the last sheaf of wheat or other cereal crops.
 The corn spirit would then spend the winter in this home until the "corn dolly" was ploughed into the first furrow of the new season.

 Background

 James George Frazer discusses the Corn-mother and the Corn-maiden in Northern Europe, and the harvest rituals that were being practised at the beginning of the 20th century:

-Many more customs are instanced by Frazer (see link).
+Many more customs are instanced by Frazer.
 For example, the term "Old Woman" (Latin vetula) was in use for such "corn dolls" among the Germanic pagans of Flanders in the 7th century, where Saint Eligius discouraged them from their old practices: "[Do not] make vetulas, (little figures of the Old Woman), little deer or iotticos or set tables [for the house-elf, compare Puck] at night or exchange New Year gifts or supply superfluous drinks [a Yule custom]."
-Frazer writes: "In East Prussia, at the rye or wheat harvest, the reapers call out to the woman who binds the last sheaf, “You are getting the Old Grandmother....In Scotland, when the last corn was cut after Hallowmas, the female figure made out of it was sometimes called the Carlin or Carline, that is, the Old Woman."
+Frazer writes: "In East Prussia, at the rye or wheat harvest, the reapers call out to the woman who binds the last sheaf, “You are getting the Old Grandmother....
+In Scotland, when the last corn was cut after Hallowmas, the female figure made out of it was sometimes called the Carlin or Carline, that is, the Old Woman."

 The mechanisation of harvesting cereal crops probably brought an end to traditional straw dolly and figure making at the beginning of the 20th century.
 In the UK corn dolly making was revived in the 1950s and 1960s.
 Farm workers created new creations including replicas of farm implements and models such as windmills and large figures.
 New shapes and designs with different techniques were being created.
 In the 1960/70s several books were published on the subject. (see Lettice Sandford) The simple origins of the craft had been lost and new folk lore stories were added to the original ideas.

-The Pitt Rivers Museum in Oxford and the Museum of English Rural Life in Reading both have collections of corn dollies from around the world.
+The Pitt Rivers Museum in Oxford, the Museum of English Rural Life in Reading, and the Ryedale Folk Museum in Yorkshire have collections of corn dollies from around the world.

+The craft of making corn dollies is listed as endangered by the Heritage Crafts Association.